fjudith/katacoda-scenarios/LFS-storage-management/06-create-and-manage-raid-devices/step1/README.md

 * **Fault tolerance**: Not supported.
 If one the HDD fails the entire array if lost.
 * **I/O Performance**: Larger the array is, faster it will be. (n. parallization).

-List the available ISCSI HDD.
+List the available SCSI HDD.

 ```bash
 lsblk --scsi